-John Harrington, President and CEO, assisted by portfolio managers Susan Perez and Jeff Field, review each client account on a semi-annual basis.
+John Harrington, President and CEO, assisted by portfolio managers Jeff Field and Rebecca White, review each client account on a semi-annual basis.
 Mr. Harrington reviews all trades made in client accounts monthly.
 Each portfolio manager reviews his or her assigned client accounts on a weekly basis or more frequently if prompted by specified price movements, market conditions or other developments.
-Mr. Harrington assigns client accounts to portfolio managers based upon several factors, including but not limited to seniority, expertise with specific client portfolio objectives, work load and client preferences.
+Mr. Harrington assigns client accounts to portfolio managers based upon several factors, including but not limited to seniority, expertise with specific client portfolio objectives, workload and client preferences.

-John Harrington, Susan Perez, or Jeff Field is available at least twice each calendar year to review, preferably in person with each client, the client's investment objective and goals.
+John Harrington or one of HII's portfolio managers is available at least twice each calendar year to review, preferably in person with each client, the client's investment objective and goals.
 More frequent meetings will be held at the request of clients.
 Upon a client's written request, HII will consult with a client's accountants or tax preparers to coordinate these objectives and goals with the client's tax planning.